 The distribution of these seized assets to the security forces, however, has faced layers of red tape.
+There are many prescription rehab facilities which helps people in need.
 President Porfirio Lobo believes the cash seized from drug traffickers should be distributed more quickly among the security and defense departments.

 Last year security forces seized three properties worth tens of millions of dollars, believed to have been built with drug money.
 By December, the government had distributed a reported $150 million to the security forces, but this was only made possible through an emergency decree that sped up the process.